-PAB Response: Effective January 1, 2020, sections 3502.1(e)(1) and (e)(3) of the Business and Professions Code were amended to read in part, "as those provisions read on June 7, 2019."
-This date freezes the PAB's ability to write, amend, or enact any new regulations related to its controlled substances education course standards or pharmacology course standards at sections 1399.530, 1399.610, and 1399.612 of Title 16 of the California Code of Regulations that were not in effect as of that date.
+PAB Response: Effective January 1, 2020, sections 3502.1(e)(1) and (e)(3) of the BPC were amended to read in part, "as those provisions read on June 7, 2019."
+This date freezes the PAB's ability to write, amend, or enact any new regulations related to its controlled substances education course standards or pharmacology course standards at CCR sections 1399.530, 1399.610, and 1399.612 that were not in effect as of that date.
 The PAB requests that this date be removed from Business and Professions Code section 3502.1 to restore the PAB's discretion to set standards in this area.
 In an effort to inform both licensees and consumers about the changes to the PA practice act through the passage of SB 697, the PAB released its Information Bulletin for SB 697 - Frequently Asked Questions.
 The implementation of SB 697 and the link to the Information Bulletin is displayed in the Alerts section of the PAB's website.
-In addition, the information was sent to all PAB email subscribers through its listserv.
+In addition, the information was sent to all PAB email subscribers through its listsery.